 Here are some examples of how it affects everyday life:

 - “Markets” for food and clothing are usually just little hand-built stands that were put up in a few minutes.
-It’s very common to see people selling food and clothes on the side of the street.
+Again, it’s the norm to see people selling food and clothes on the side of the street.
 They are usually very friendly and just trying to earn money to feed their family.
 Of course, they have larger retail stores, too.
-There are 3 WalMarts.
+There are 3 Walmarts.
 There are 5 large shopping malls and a handful of strip-malls.
 But in general, the bulk of people’s buying habits consists of shopping at mini-local family markets.

 - People lack trust in many ways that we take for granted in developed countries.
 People in developed countries have a higher level of trust for government officials, local companies that offer services, and other people.
-Here in El Salvador, people don’t trust immediately.
+Here in El Salvador, people don’t trust others immediately.
 The story of Andy Lovos is a good example of why.
 It takes a long time to earn someone’s trust.
-I came here as a relatively naive “gringo” and was surprised to see how people often to not trust each other.
-In fact, many people will trust me (because I’m a white guy) before they’ll trust others in their neighborhood.
-It’s a different world here.
+I came here as a relatively naive “gringo” (it’s ok to laugh at that term, it’s not racist) and was surprised to see how people often to not trust each other.
+In fact, many people will trust me (because I’m a white dude) before they’ll trust others in their neighborhood.
+That surprised me, but I’m glad people are comfortable around me.
+It’s a different world living here, with things you’ll never expect.

 - People try to do everything themselves.
 Due to the lack of trust, people here are often unwilling to hire people to do work.
-This means that almost everyone repairs their own cars, builds their own houses, fixes the plumbing when it breaks, etc. This is weird to me.
+This means that most people repair their own cars, builds their own houses, fixes the plumbing when it breaks, etc. This is weird to me.
 I hire people.
 I’m a programmer and I don’t like putting a lot of time into repairing my car myself.
-But I can understand why people here struggle with trusting other people.
-I went through 5 different car mechanics before I finally found an El Salvador mechanic that I can trust.
+But after living here for a while, I understand why people here struggle with trusting other people.
+I went through 5 different car mechanics before I finally found an El Salvador mechanic that I can have a basic level of trust with.

 - Responsibility, honesty and accountability come in short supply.
 Here, if something of yours gets stolen, it’s considered to be your own fault.
 That’s how many people think here.
 That was very different for me to learn when I first moved to El Salvador.
 The people here generally think: “You left your valuables out in the open and you did not protect your possessions, why wouldn’t someone take it?”
 I’ve had things stolen from me four or five times, even when things were behind closed doors.
 Even when someone is busted for stealing, they generally think “oh well”.
-Haha, sometimes I have no idea how people live like this, but you get accustomed to it and learn to be careful.
+Honestly, I learned my lesson the hard way.
+You get accustomed to it and learn to be very careful.

 - Buildings are all made of concrete and iron bars.
 If you visit El Salvador, you’ll notice something interesting about the buildings.
 The walls are fortified concrete and the doors and windows are covered with thick iron bars.
 That is for security.
 Everything is locked.
+Most houses have double-iron doors.
 You won’t find unprotected glass windows or wood doors here.
 Building entrances often have two levels of locked iron doors.
 Usually businesses are further protected by a security officer with a rifle or shotgun.
-People are opportunists here, so businesses and private communities protect themselves.
+There are numerous opportunists here, so businesses and private communities protect themselves.

 - People wash their clothes by hand and use clothes lines to hang their clothes to dry.
 You won’t find many washing machines or laundromats here in El Salvador.
 They’re considered to be unnecessary and too expensive.
 So, people manually wash their clothes and dry them on a clothes line outside, usually behind their house and away from public view.
 When I searched for laundromats to do my laundry, I only found 3 in the entire city and they had old machines.
 If you need your laundry cleaned, ask if they have laundry services, or hire someone to clean it for you.
 Someone will gladly clean it for $5.